altinburak/GPT3ConnectionExample/README.md

-# Chat GPT - GPT3 ConnectionExample
+# Chat GPT - GPT3 Connection Example with C#
-Chat GPT - GPT3 Connection Example
+Chat GPT - GPT3 Connection Example with C#

 You can use this example to connect Chat GPT and get the result.